-> You should first check your regular kegging system to make sure everything is running smoothly, is well maintained, and at the right temperatures.
-In order to set-up a system to serve nitrogenated beer, you will need the following hardware:
+You should first check your regular kegging system to make sure everything is running smoothly, is well maintained, and is at the right temperature.
+In order to set up a system to serve nitrogenated beer, you will need the following hardware:

 - Nitrogen Regulator: Unlike your CO2 regulator, a nitrogen regulator can tolerate a much higher pressure.
 The hardware fits onto the nitrogen cylinder in a much different fashion than a regular CO2 tank, and uses a different kind of connection.

-Once you have your nitro system installed and functioning properly, you will need to purchase a few more items to get up and running, like:
+Once you have your nitro system installed and functioning properly, you will need to purchase a few more items to get up and running.

 - Glassware: Most nitrogen beers are served in a 16oz glass.
 Some creative breweries, like Sam Adams, have developed a style of glassware all their own.
 It was designed for their new nitro IPA line called “The Nitro Project.”
-The glass is crafted with a bowl at the top and a large lip; providing space for the head, and delivering full foam.
+The glass is crafted with a bowl at the top and a large lip, which provides space for the head and delivers full foam.

 - Beer: Anything malt-focused works best with the nitrogen process.
 As a rule of thumb, this generally involves beers that are served at 1 to 1.5 volumes of CO2.
 These types include: Stouts, Porters, Irish red ales, English bitters, and many more.
 These days, several breweries are even venturing into IPA’s.

 Mastering the set-up, maintenance, and pour of nitrogen beer can be a challenging (yet rewarding) task.
-A few a common problems bar owners face when new to nitro are:
+A few a common problems managers face when new to nitro are:

 - Over -Carbonation: You’ll notice this happening if the lines are spitting way too much foam.
 You need to simply adjust the psi and test.
 You may need to do this several times.